Gerald Harvey Jones

-G. Harvey (born Gerald Harvey Jones; 1933 – November 13, 2017) was an American traditionalist artist whose career spanned five decades with a wide range of collectors from Lyndon B. Johnson to Margaret Thatcher and Texas Governor John Connally.
+G. Harvey (born Gerald Harvey Jones; November 1, 1933 – November 13, 2017) was an American traditionalist artist whose career spanned five decades with a wide range of collectors from Lyndon B. Johnson to Margaret Thatcher and Texas Governor John Connally.
 Harvey's paintings and sculptures have been collected and showcased throughout the world, including The White House and the Embassy of the United States, Moscow.

 Early life

-Jones was born on November 1, 1933 in San Antonio, Texas.
+Jones was born on November 1, 1933, in San Antonio, Texas.
 He was inspired to draw western scenes from his grandfather's stories of living on the Texas Frontier.

 Jones graduated from Tivy High School in Kerrville, Texas in 1952.
-He attended Abilene Christian University, and graduated cum laude from the University of North Texas. in 1956 with a degree in industrial arts.
-Shortly thereafter, Harvey became the industrial arts teacher at O. Henry Middle School in Austin, Texas.
-Throughout his teaching career he continued to draw, sculpt and paint.
-One day, he took some of his works to the Country Store Gallery in Austin, Texas for constructive criticism.
-Once the dealer tore his pieces apart, he started buying Jones' supplies and would pay him $25 for a painting.
-Most importantly, he taught Jones how great artists had worked – and after a few years of this study, he started painting with his own style.
+He attended Abilene Christian University and graduated cum laude from the University of North Texas in 1956 with a degree in industrial arts.
+Shortly thereafter, Harvey became an industrial arts teacher at O. Henry Middle School in Austin, Texas.
+Throughout his teaching career, he continued to draw, sculpt, and paint.
+One day, he took some of his works to the Country Store Gallery in Austin, Texas, for constructive criticism.
+Once the dealer criticized his pieces, he began buying Jones' supplies and would pay him $25 for a painting.
+He also taught Jones how established artists had worked, and after a few years of this study, Jones began painting in his own style.